Foo-x/youtube-timestamp-comments/README.md

     2. Click the icon of this extension, and click the cog icon.
     3. Paste the API key you copied into the field.

 The set up is done.
-Click the `>` button on the extension and you will retrieve comments.
+Click the cog icon again, click `>` button and you will retrieve comments.

 Note that each API key can retrieve up to 100 comments 10,000 times per day.